BRYAN CASH

 Taps

-I particularly like the taps made in the Hauts-de-France region of northern France.
+I like some of the taps made in France.
 There are a few makers there that make a real art of this work and manufacture nice classic and historical models.
-Traditional finishes would include nickel plating, which will patina slowly over time, and natural brass, which is the base material of the tap and will patina fairly quickly.
-Shown below are two of my favorites, classic models with nice form and some interesting details.
-Because they use ceramic disk headwork instead of jumper washer, both are available with either the cross or lever handles.
+Traditional finishes would include chrome plating, which is a durable and fairly unchanging finish, nickel plating, which will patina slowly over time, and natural brass, which is the base material of the tap and will patina fairly quickly.
+Also possible is high-quality gold plating.
+Shown below is one of my favorites, a classic model with nice form and some interesting details.
+Because it uses ceramic disc valves instead of jumper washer, it is available with straight cross, water drop cross, or lever handles.

 Finishes